If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 To finish off our list, we have some random but fun facts to share!

-• Royalty bought British vacuums first: The first vacuum cleaners sold in the UK went to royalty first.
-Lord Chamberlain bought the first two: one went to Buckingham Palace, and the other went to Windsor Castle.
+• Royalty bought British vacuums first: The first vacuum cleaners sold in the UK went to royalty.
+Lord Chamberlain bought the first two.
+One went to Buckingham Palace, and the other went to Windsor Castle.

-• Hoover invented a word: While The Hoover Company invented a vacuum cleaner, they also invented a word.
-Hoover actually became a verb in the Oxford English Dictionary.
-Many British people will say they are “hoovering” their house rather than “vacuuming” — even today.
+• Hoover invented a word: The Hoover Company was so successful that they accidentally invented a word.
+“Hoover” became a verb in the Oxford English Dictionary.
+Many British people will say they are “hoovering” their house rather than “vacuuming,” even today.

-• Most popular types of vacuums: As of 2020, the most popular types of vacuum cleaners were canister and upright (5).
-While this is true now, the robotic vacuum cleaner has made quite a jump, growing exponentially in popularity.
+• Most popular types of vacuums: As of 2020, the most popular types of vacuum cleaners were canister and upright models (5).
+While this remains true, the robotic vacuum cleaner has made a massive jump, growing exponentially in popularity.

-• Average lifespan: The average lifespan of a vacuum cleaner is about eight years, though this varies from brand to brand.
+• Average lifespan: The average lifespan of a vacuum cleaner is about eight years, though this varies from brand to brand and how well you maintain the filters.

-• Dyson vacuum cleaners are special: If you’re wondering whether you should invest in a Dyson vacuum, we think so.
-One of the cool features about them is the Root Cyclone which spins the dirt so quickly that it doesn’t touch vital inner components of the vacuum cleaner.
+• Dyson vacuum cleaners are special: If you are wondering whether you should invest in a Dyson vacuum, we think it is worth it.
+One of the cool features is the Root Cyclone technology, which spins dirt so quickly that it doesn’t touch the vital inner components of the motor.

 FAQs